doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 Sets the type of the annotated instance variable to binary.

+Optional attributes:

+- **assoc**: Specify that this attribute should be an associative array.
+The value should be a string.
+The string will be used by the PHPCR node.
+- **multivalue**: True to specify that this property should be treated as a simple array.

+See also :ref:`Mapping multivalue properties <basicmapping_mappingmultivalueproperties>`.

 .. _annref_boolean:

 @Boolean
 ~~~~~~~~

 Sets the type of the annotated instance variable to boolean.

+Optional attributes:

+- **assoc**: Specify that this attribute should be an associative array.
+The value should be a string.
+The string will be used by the PHPCR node.
+- **multivalue**: True to specify that this property should be treated as a simple array.

+See also :ref:`Mapping multivalue properties <basicmapping_mappingmultivalueproperties>`.

 .. _annref_child: